Privacy Perspectives and Practices of Chinese Smart Home Product Teams: Results

 \textbf{Prioritizing UX requirements gathering.} Product teams, particularly product managers and UX/user researchers, employed various methods to collect requirements for the design and development of features and functionalities of smart home devices.
 They emphasized the importance of involving users to improve usability and functionality, as well as to identify practical issues during the initial requirements gathering and validation stages.
-In large product teams, some participants outsourced requirements gathering by asking third parties to conduct interviews and focus groups with users on their behalf; however, P5-UX noted that user research methods have limitations, as they often reflect individual viewpoints: \textit{``The biggest challenge is that the people we interview can only represent themselves—they cannot speak for all users.''} Notably, marketing participants (P25–P27) had limited input on privacy and security, primarily due to minimal interaction with design and development teams.
+In large product teams, some participants outsourced requirements gathering by asking third parties to conduct interviews and focus groups with users on their behalf; however, P5-UX criticized the industry’s reliance on convenience sampling, arguing that it limited research findings to individual perspectives shaped by narrow or biased participant pools: \textit{``The biggest challenge is that the people we interview can only represent themselves---they cannot speak for all users.''} Notably, privacy communication was managed by legal officers or product managers rather than UX/user researchers or marketing staff.
+Marketing participants (P25–P27) reported having limited input on privacy and security, largely because of minimal interaction with design and development teams.
 Even when probed, none reported involvement in communicating privacy features to users.
 Further, unlike typical software development, smart home device development often prioritizes hardware requirements (e.g., sensor integration) .
 Some participants observed this shift, noting that it could result in privacy and security being de-prioritized.
 For example, P8-UX viewed privacy and security primarily as software issues rather than integral parts of the overall design process.